-If you observe criminal behavior, suspicious persons, or suspicious activities on campus, promptly report this information to the Athens Technical College Security Department at 706-355-5182.
+If you observe criminal behavior, suspicious people, or suspicious activities on campus, promptly report this information to the Athens Technical College Security Department at 706-355-5182.

-Assist the officers when they arrive by supplying them with all additional information and ask others to cooperate.
+Assist the officers when they arrive by supplying them with all additional information and request others to cooperate as well.